 Tatari Inc. | San Francisco, CA | Software Engineering Consultant February 2021 – January 2022

-Software Engineering Intern February-August 2021.
-Elevated to Software Engineering Consultant August 2021.

 Worked on a variety of teams including data engineering, data measurement, frontend development, and devops.

 Created internal metrics dashboard to report key performance areas such as revenue, spending, ticket close rates, query times, and error rates, culminating with an automated daily email for management to monitor metrics.

+Used React, Typescript, and GraphQL to create a customizable table for clients to query performance metrics on the core streaming report, one of the most visited pages in the client-facing reporting dashboard.

-Presented company-wide presentations to educate and train staff on how to utilize tools for frontend projects, AWS report generation, and inner workings of the internal metrics dashboard.
+Presented company-wide tutorials to educate and train staff on how to utilize tools for frontend projects, AWS report generation, and inner workings of the internal metrics dashboard.

 Designed and delivered how-to presentations for several engineering teams to effectively identify, debug, and fix issues at the core of backend report generation.

-Used React, Typescript, and GraphQL to create a customizable table for clients to query performance metrics on the core streaming report, one of the most visited pages in the client-facing reporting dashboard.

-Predictive Modelling of COVID-19 | Independent Researcher March 2020 – April 2021
+Predictive Modelling of COVID-19 | Charlottesville, VA | Independent Researcher March 2020 – April 2021

+Worked with Professor Gianluca Guadagni of the University of Virginia’s Applied Mathematics Department to find correlations of the COVID-19 spread and cure rates relating to different demographics and behaviors.

-Evaluate the transmission of COVID-19 in the United States using agent-based modeling and multi-variable analysis including: population density, state-level restrictions, age demographics, and individual-level behaviors.
+Evaluated the transmission of COVID-19 in the United States using agent-based modeling and multi-variable analysis including: population density, state-level restrictions, age demographics, and individual-level behaviors.

 Utilize NetLogo to write code that accurately portrays the group dynamics of varying population densities, integrating the concepts of random-walk and habitual behavior to track the spread of COVID-19.

-Working with Professor Gianluca Guadagni of the University of Virginia’s Applied Mathematics Department.

 JW Player | New York, NY | Computer Programming Intern Summer 2018

 Worked on the Client Facing Engineering Team and Web Design Team.